Mixed-Precision Federated Learning via Multi-Precision Over-The-Air Aggregation: Mixed-Precision OTA Federated Learning

 \subsubsection{Channel Estimation at Clients}

-OTA-FL aggregation requires the channel estimation between the server and each client.
-This is done by broadcasting predefined pilot sequences, denoted as $u$, from the server.
-Then, the client $i$ can estimate the channel between $i$ and the server $h_{s,i}$ as:
+Channel estimation between the server and each client is done by broadcasting a predefined pilot sequences $u$ from the server.
+Then, client $k$ can estimate the channel between $k$ and the server $h_{s,k}$ as follows.

-where $y_s=h_{s,i}\cdot u+n_s$ is the received signals at server with receiving noise $n_s$.
+where $y_s=h_{s,k}\cdot u+n_s$ is the received signals at server with receiving noise $n_s$.